Transport protection rules

 Applies to: Exchange Server 2013

-Email messages and attachments increasingly contain business critical information such as product specifications, business strategy documents, and financial data, or personally identifiable information (PII) such as contact details, social security numbers, credit card numbers, and employee records.
-There are a number of industry-specific and local regulations in many parts of the world that govern the collection, storage, and disclosure of PII.
+Email messages and attachments increasingly contain business-critical information such as product specifications, business strategy documents, and financial data, or personal information, such as contact details, social security numbers, credit card numbers, and employee records.
+There are a number of industry-specific and local regulations in many parts of the world that govern the collection, storage, and disclosure of personal information.

 To help protect sensitive information, organizations create messaging policies that provide guidelines about how to handle this information.
 In Microsoft Exchange Server 2013, you can use transport protection rules to implement these messaging policies by inspecting message content, encrypting sensitive email content, and using rights management to control access to the content.

 For management tasks related to managing IRM, see Information Rights Management procedures.

 Transport protection rules and AD RMS